Hellos.Blog

 Mortgage or shared ownership?
 Common question.

 Mortgage or shared ownership?
-It’s a common question that many people ask themselves when they’re looking to buy their home.
+It’s a common question that many people ask themselves when they’re looking to buy their first home.
 Both options have their pros and cons, and it’s important to weigh them up before making a decision.

 What is a Mortgage?
-A mortgage is a loan that you take out to buy a property.
-You borrow a sum of money from a lender, such as a bank or building society, and then repay it over a set period, usually between 25-30 years.
+A mortgage is a loan that you take out to buy a .
+You borrow a sum of from a lender, such as a bank or building society, and then repay it over a set period, usually between 25-30 years.
 The amount you can borrow will depend on your income, credit score, and the size of your deposit.
 You’ll need to make regular payments to your lender, which will include both the amount you’ve borrowed and interest.
 Once you’ve paid off your mortgage, you’ll own your home outright.

 What is Shared Ownership?
-Shared ownership is a government-backed scheme that aims to help people get onto the property ladder who can’t afford to buy a home outright.
-With shared ownership, you buy a of a property (usually between 25-75%) and pay rent on the remaining to a housing association or developer.
+Shared ownership is a government-backed scheme that aims to help people get onto the ladder who can’t afford to buy a home outright.
+With shared ownership, you buy a share of a property (usually between 25-75%) and pay rent on the remaining share to a housing association or developer.
 You’ll need to take out a mortgage to buy your share, which means you’ll need a deposit and be subject to affordability checks.
 You can then buy more shares in the property over time (known as “staircasing”) if you can afford to, until you own the property outright.

-Pros and Cons of Mortgages and Shared Ownership
+Pros and Cons of and Shared Ownership

 Mortgages: Pros: